150 B.C. places: Okanagan-Shuswap

 60. Kangaroo Creek Farm, Lake Country

 One TripAdvisor review described Kangaroo Creek Farm as "the best petting zoo anywhere."
 Kids are basically nuts about petting kangaroos, wallabies, emus, and capybaras.
-It's a good idea (and a whole lot of fun) to read in advance of your arrival the visitor rules of conduct, which include: "Pet kangaroos on the back.
-Don't scruff them up the way you would a dog."
-Got it.
+It's a good idea (and a whole lot of fun) to read in advance of your arrival the visitor rules of conduct and the new COVID-19 procedures.

 61-62.
 Epic mountain bike trails, Revelstoke